wonsunahn/CS1632_RentACat/README.md

 ## Running the Program

-Please refer to the [Deliverable 1 README](https://github.com/wonsunahn/CS1632_Fall2025/blob/main/deliverables/1/README.md#rent-a-cat-system) for details on how to operate the Rent-A-Cat system.
+Please refer to the [Deliverable 1 README](https://github.com/wonsunahn/CS1632_Spring2026/blob/main/deliverables/1/README.md#rent-a-cat-system) for details on how to operate the Rent-A-Cat system.

 ### Using VSCode

 You can run the program using the VSCode "Run and Debug" extension on the left menu (the one that looks like a play icon with a bug attached to it).
-Once you click on it, you will see a dropdown menu on the topside.
+Once you click on it, you will see a drop-down menu on the topside.

 1. To launch the solution version of the program, choose "Launch RentACatSolution" and then press the green play button.

-   After you luanch the program, try listing the cats available for rent:
+   After you launch the program, try listing the cats available for rent:

    ```
    Option [1,2,3,4,5] > 1